Kansas City Chiefs announce they will leave Arrowhead and relocate across the Kansas-Missouri border

 TOPEKA, Kan.
-(AP) — The Kansas City Chiefs announced Monday they will relocate across the Kansas-Missouri border in a new domed stadium that will be ready by the 2031 season.
+(AP) — The Kansas City Chiefs announced Monday they will leave their longtime home at Arrowhead Stadium for a new, domed stadium that will be built across the Kansas-Missouri state line and be ready for the start of the 2031 season.

-The move comes after a Kansas legislative committee approved a bonding package to support the move earlier in the day.

-The Chiefs have played at Arrowhead Stadium on the Missouri side of Kansas City since 1972.
-Kansas City (Mo) Mayor Quinton Lucas and city officials planned to address the media later Monday.

-The council meeting was attended by Chiefs owner Clark Hunt and team president Mark Donovan, along with other officials.
-They are expected to announce their intention to move later Monday from their longtime home in Kansas City, Missouri.

-Kansas Gov. Laura Kelly has called a news conference for 3 p.m. local time “to present a major economic development announcement for the State of Kansas and the Kansas City Region.”
-She will be joined by legislators and Kansas City-area representatives.
+The bonds will be paid off with state sales and liquor tax revenues generated in a defined area around it.

+“The location of Chiefs games will change,” Chiefs owner Clark Hunt said after the meeting, “but some things won't change.
+Our fans will still be the loudest in the NFL, our games will still be the best place in the world to tailgate, and our players and coaches will be ready to compete for championships, because on the field or off the field, we are big dreamers, and we're ready for the next chapter.”

-The most likely landing place for the Chiefs is Kansas City, Kansas, near the Kansas Speedway and a retail and entertainment district known as The Legends.
-The area is also home to Children's Mercy Park, the home of MLS club Sporting Kansas City.
+The Chiefs intend their $3 billion stadium project to be built in Kansas City, Kansas, near the Kansas Speedway and a retail district known as The Legends.
+The area is home to Children's Mercy Park, the home of MLS club Sporting Kansas City, and Legends Field, the home of the Kansas City Monarchs minor league baseball team.

+The Chiefs also plan to build a $300 million practice facility in the Kansas City-metro suburb of Olathe, Kansas.

+“Today's announcement is truly historic.
+Actually, it's a little surreal,” Kansas Gov. Laura Kelly said.
+“Today's announcement will touch the lives of Kansans for generations to come.
+Today's announcement is a total game-changer for our state.

+While the final location for the stadium has not been decided, Chiefs president Mark Donovan said it would seat about 65,000, or about 10,000 fewer fans than Arrowhead Stadium.
+That follows a trend across professional sports of building stadiums and arenas that have fewer overall seats but more amenities, luxury seating and premium spaces.

+“We have a lot of work to do.
+We're still early in the process,” Hunt said.
+“In the months ahead, we will hire an architect and contractor and get to work on the five-plus-year timeline to build a new stadium.”

-The move by the Chiefs would be a massive blow to Missouri lawmakers and Gov. Mike Kehoe, who had been working on their own package to prevent a second NFL franchise in a decade from leaving their borders.
-The Rams left St. Louis for Los Angeles in part due to their inability to secure funding to help replace The Dome at America’s Center.
+The move by the Chiefs is a massive blow to Missouri lawmakers and Gov. Mike Kehoe, who had been working on their own funding package to prevent a third NFL franchise and the second in a decade from leaving their borders; the Rams left St. Louis for Los Angeles in part due to their inability to secure funding to help replace The Dome at America’s Center.

 Kehoe had backed a special legislative session in June to authorize bonds covering up to 50% of the cost of new or renovated stadiums, plus up to $50 million of tax credits for each stadium and unspecified aid from local governments.

-Quinton Lucas, the mayor of Kansas City, Missouri, has been working to keep both the Chiefs and Kansas City Royals on the Missouri side of the state line.
-He has called a news conference for later Monday regarding “sports team developments.”
+“They thought new and shiny was better than old and reliable,” Kehoe said after the Chiefs' announcement, adding that the club was in discussions with Missouri officials about staying at a renovated or rebuilt Arrowhead Stadium as late as last week.

+“We won’t give up.
+We’ll look for cracks in the armor and find out if there’s a Missouri Show-Me solution through our sports act.”

 The Chiefs originally planned an $800 million renovation of Arrowhead Stadium in a joint effort with the Royals, who are similarly planning to build a new facility to replace Kauffman Stadium.
-The facilities sit a couple of hundred yards across the parking lot from each other, and both teams have leases with Jackson County, Missouri, that expire in January 2031.
+The facilities sit a couple hundred yards apart, across a parking lot, and both teams have leases with Jackson County, Missouri, that expire in January 2031.

 Last year, Jackson County voters soundly defeated a local sales tax extension which would have helped to pay for those renovations to the football stadium while helping to fund a new ballpark for the Royals in downtown Kansas City, Missouri.